BloomTech-Labs/CS10-restaurant-pos/README.md

 ```

-### Change Password
+### Update Employee

 PUT `/api/employees/update/:pin`

 **Requires Authorization**

-Changes the password for the user.
-The pin in the params must match the pin of the current user, unless the current user is a manager or admin.
+Changes the name, email or password for the user.
+The pin in the params must match the pin of the current user.

 Request body should look like this:

 ```
 {
-  "oldPassword": "password",
+  "pass": "password",
-  "newPassword": "password1"
+  "newPass": "password1",
+  "email": "admin@user.com",
+  "name": "New Name"
 }
 ```

+`pass`: String, required.
+This should be the current password!

+`newPass`: String, optional

-`oldPassword`: String, required
+`email`: String, optional,

-`newPassword`: String, required
+`name`: String, optional

 Response will be a success message.